arkku/aidentd/README.md

-The [Ident protocol](https://en.wikipedia.org/wiki/Ident_protocol) allows a remote host to ask for the user id associated with another TCP connection to that host from the ident server.
-While this is generally considered harmful nowadays, it is of limited use in the case of IRC connections, since most IRC servers still use ident.
+The [Ident protocol](https://en.wikipedia.org/wiki/Ident_protocol) allows a remote host to ask for the user id associated with another TCP connection to that host from the Ident server.
+While this is generally considered harmful nowadays, it is of some use in the case of IRC connections, since most IRC servers still use Ident.
 As a general rule, if you don't know why you would want this, you almost certainly don't, and should avoid installing this software (or any like it).

-NAT (i.e., multiple hosts on a LAN masquerading behind one public IP) causes problems with ident, since the request coming to the public IP needs to be forwarded to the correct local IP.
-If there is only one "shell machine" on the LAN, one might be tempted to forward the port (`113`) to its identd, but also the source port (needed to identify the connection) may differ due to NAT.
+NAT (i.e., multiple hosts on a LAN masquerading behind one public IP) causes problems with Ident, since the request coming to the public IP needs to be forwarded to the correct local IP.
+If there is only one "shell machine" on the LAN, one might be tempted to forward the port (`113`) to its `identd`, but also the source port (needed to identify the connection) may differ due to NAT.

-There are some other identds that offer to solve this problem, but the ones that I found were either massively bloated (e.g., per-user/network configuration etc) or oversimplified (using only the pair of ports to identify connections, potentially leading to - mostly theoretical, but easily reproducible - ambiguities).
-And, most of them use outdated approaches for identifying connections, leading to incompatibilites with current Linux kernels.
+There are some other implementations that offer to solve this problem, but the ones that I found were either massively bloated (e.g., per-user/network configuration etc.) or oversimplified (using only the pair of ports to identify connections, potentially leading to - mostly theoretical, but easily reproducible - ambiguities).
+Furthermore, most of them use outdated approaches for identifying connections, leading to incompatibilites with current Linux kernels.
 In short, there wasn't an existing one that I both could and would run on my EdgeRouter, so I decided to write my own.